You, the Voter

-The deadline for the fall semester of the 2020 Garfinkel Essay Scholarship is November 1, 2019 to your professor.
+The new deadline for the fall semester of the 2020 Garfinkel Essay Scholarship is November 15 to your professor.
 Your professor will select essays for submission to the Historical Society of the New York Courts for entry into the Scholarship!

 Essays must be between 1,500 and 5,500 words.
 Your essay must also contain original writing and research.